Love Learning. Aim High. Trust God.

 Year 1 children will take part in a Phonics Screening Check in June.
 The check is designed to confirm whether children have learnt phonic decoding to an appropriate standard.
 It will identify those children who need extra help to improve their decoding skills.
 The check consists of 20 real words and 20 pseudo-words that a pupil reads aloud to the teacher.
 Results will be reported to parents.

-Here are the slides from our parent meeting:
+Here are the slides from our parent meetings: